okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/load-app.md

-The first step for any application is to install or embed the Widget.
+The first step for any application is to install or embed the widget.
 Best practice is to install locally through a package manager (for example, `npm`) for better performance and testing purposes.

 ### npm